Skip to Main Content

 • If you use an image off the web, credit the creator in the video notes.

-• Look at advertising to get a sense of the most modern visual style and language but remember not all images work across cultures.
+• Look at advertising to get a sense of the most modern visual style and language, but remember that not all images work across cultures.

 • Avoid the use of clipart.